bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mason.md

 **Max Mason** was an American mathematician who work on differential equations, the calculus of variations and electromagnetic theory.

 ### Mathematical Profile (Excerpt):
-* His mother was Josephine Vroman, and his father was Edwin Cole Mason who was an accountant and businessman.
 * Max studied at the University of Wisconsin which he entered intending to read for a degree in engineering.
 * On the academic side, which he did take seriously despite his many outside interests, he took some mathematics courses from Charles Sumner Slichter who turned Mason on to mathematics.
 * Mason then went to Germany in the autumn of 1900 where studied for his doctorate at the University of Göttingen, working under Hilbert's supervision.